lutteropp/QuartetScores/README.md

     git clone --recursive https://github.com/algomaus/QuartetScores.git

-Then, in order to compile the program, run
+Then, in order to compile the program, change to the directory that you got via unzipping or cloning the repository, and build the program:

+    cd path/to/QuartetScores/
     make

-in the main directory that you got via unzipping or cloning the repository.
 If needed, this will also download any dependencies.

 Requirements: